contosowiki/contosowiki.github.io/docs/network/network.md

 ## Choosing private IPv4 address

-- We need to reserve enough IP address for all devices (Desktop, Laptop, Mobile, etc), Class A may be good choose.
+- Reserve enough IP addresses for all devices (Desktop, Laptop, Mobile, etc), Class A may be good choose.

 - Pay attention to potential IP confiction in your environment (Docker may use IP address of Class B, etc).